We are all stories in the end. Just make it a good one eh?

 The '90s were transformational years in India.
 I grew up in a working-class neighbourhood in Hyderabad, India, surrounded by family members who were blue-collar factory workers who lost jobs due to government privatization policies and could not bargain for fair settlements.
 We had to live through inefficient government machinery, inadequate civic infrastructure, lack of consumer protection, political corruption, and communal riots.

-Over 15 years as a journalist, I progressed from Reporter to Assistant Editor of a digital news platform, where I mastered investigative storytelling, audience engagement, and strategic content development.
 My career has always been about finding connections—between people, ideas, and systems.
 I have sought to understand how narratives shape public perception, how digital platforms amplify discourse, and how content ecosystems can be optimised or manipulated.

 Today's newsroom is a constant tussle between the constant flow of information from numerous channels, fact-checking, impromptu decision-making on the editorial direction, and deployment of physical assets into the field to further report on developing stories.